 Sure, who doesn’t know it: condoms are the most common contraceptive method after the pill and are still considered the safest contraceptive method.
 Basically, it is a latex or plastic tube that is placed over a penis and thus prevents direct contact and fluid exchange between the penis and the respective body opening.
 They should not only be rolled over the human penis, but also over sex toys and other objects that are inserted and, above all, used during oral sex.

 However, condoms are made from a wide variety of materials and in many different sizes and flavors, as well as with different surfaces.
 How safe they really are always depends on the correct application.
+Our favorite are these with increased wall-thickness.

 The femidom